CamunasLab/website/content/authors/mercedes/_index.md

 # Display name
 title: Mercedes Dalman

-# Full name (for SEO)
+# Full Name (for SEO)
-first_name: Mercedes
+first_name: Joan
-last_name: Dalman
+last_name: Camuñas-Soler

 # Username (this should match the folder name)
 authors:
-  - mercedes
+  - researchers

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: PhD student
+role: Assistant Professor

 # Organizations/Affiliations
 organizations: